Matthew Davies (footballer): Sri Pahang

 In April 2015, Davies signed with Malaysia Super League club, Sri Pahang during the April transfer window.
 He was signed as a local player based on his Malaysian heritage.
 He made his league debut in a 2-0 away win against Kelantan on 11 April 2015.
 In February 2016, Davies became captain of the Malaysia Super League team, Sri Pahang shortly after the season had started.
 He is the youngest player ever to be given captaincy at just 21 years old and the first half-Malaysian to be given the honour in the Malaysia Super League, as he is half Australian and Malaysian.

 Matthew Davies captained Sri Pahang to victory in 2018, becoming the Malaysian FA cup winners.
 Davies became the youngest captain in the history of the competition to lift the FA cup at just 23 years of age.
 The year before Davies narrowly missed the opportunity to obtain the credential at 22 years old after losing to Kedah Darul Aman.

 On 15 February 2020, two weeks before the start of 2020 Malaysia Super League season, Davies officially left Sri Pahang after five seasons with the club.

 Johor Darul Ta’zim

 Davies joined Johor Darul Ta'zim prior to the 2020 Malaysia Super League season.
 It was not a surprise Johor snatched Davies after his success in both rival team Sri Pahang and the Malaysia national football team.
 Johor Darul Ta'zim owner Tunku Ismail Idris stated, “We have been keeping a close watch on him for the last three to four years but we decided to let him get experience with Sri Pahang before joining Johor Darul Ta'zim.

 “It's a great investment because he is just 25 years old and it’s a long term investment for JDT to improve the team.

 “We are grateful that there is a player who has a professional attitude and quality in our team.”

+On 2 November 2023, Davies made his 100th appearance for the club in the second leg of the 2023 Malaysia Cup against Perak.